smunaut/ice40-playground/projects/rgb_panel/README.md

 The `pcf` is by default configured to have this PMOD on slot P1A, but you can edit `icebreaker-single.pcf` to change the pin assignements if it's plugged somewhere else.

+If you happen to have two of those PMODs, you can plug them on slot P1A and P1B and use `make BOARD=icebreaker-single2x`.